Breast International Group: BIG clinical trials and research programmes

 Over the years, BIG has developed and successfully run numerous large, phase 3 clinical trials involving thousands of international investigators and institutions.
 These clinical trials include HERA (HERceptin Adjuvant), MINDACT (Microarray In Node-Negative and 1 to 3 Positive Lymph Node Disease May Avoid Chemotherapy), and ALTTO (Adjuvant Lapatinib and/or Trastuzumab Treatment Optimisation).

 Many BIG studies have been practice-changing, for example, putting aromatase inhibitors on the map (BIG 1-98), changing how we treat young women with breast cancer (SOFT), leading to a major breakthrough in treating HER2-positive breast cancer (HERA), or helping physicians evaluate which women with early breast cancer could be spared chemotherapy after surgery (MINDACT).

 Most BIG trials incorporate a substantial translational research component and emphasise the collection and banking of biological specimens for the purpose of future research.

 While many trials under the BIG umbrella are developed in collaboration with the pharmaceutical industry, BIG also designs and conducts purely academic studies, aiming to answer questions that are essential to patients but with no commercial interest.
 This is the case for POSITIVE (public name "BIG Time for Baby"), a study that aims to evaluate the safety of interrupting endocrine therapy for young women with hormone-sensitive breast cancer who wish to become pregnant, as well as the pregnancy outcomes.
 Other research in this category includes AURORA (the "Metastatic Breast Cancer GPS"), EXPERT ("BIG Radio Tuning") and the International Programme of Breast Cancer in Men.
 AURORA, for example, is an ambitious molecular screening programme aimed at understanding the aberrations driving breast cancer metastasis, understanding the evolution of the disease, and understanding why some tumours respond exceptionally well or very poorly to treatment.

 These academic studies are made possible only by the generous support of foundations, individual donors, ambassadors, companies and by the fundraising activities run by BIG's philanthropy unit, BIG against breast cancer.

 It is important to note that all of BIG's research activities, whether undertaken with commercial or academic partners, adhere to BIG's Principles of Research Conduct.
 These principles are designed to ensure that, while trials will meet industry requirements from a regulatory standpoint, BIG and its members remain responsible for determining the research agenda, for controlling the clinical study data, and for presenting and publishing research findings (positive and negative) according to academic standards.
 In this way, BIG preserves its scientific integrity while developing and conducting collaborative research with a variety of partners.

 Governance

+The executive board is responsible for BIG's overall direction.
+It meets frequently throughout the year to create BIG's scientific strategy, implement general assembly resolutions, and supervise the association.

 The Breast International Group is now chaired by Dr. David Cameron (UK).
 Dr. Martine Piccart is Immediate Past Chair of the Group and President of BIG against breast cancer.

-BIG's Co-Founder and Past Vice-Chair Dr. Aron Goldhirsch passed away on 26 February 2020.
+BIG's Co-Founder and Past Vice-Chair Dr. Aron Goldhirsch died on 26 February 2020.

+Currently sitting on the BIG executive board are: